 - To help manage your healthcare.
 For example, we might talk to your doctor about a disease or wellness program that could help improve your health.

-- To help resolve any appeals or grievances filed by you or a healthcare provider with CeltiCare or the Commonwealth of Massachusetts.
+- To help resolve any appeals or grievances filed by you or a healthcare provider with CeltiCare Health or the Commonwealth of Massachusetts.

 - To assist others who help us provide your health services.
 We will not share your records with these outside groups unless they agree to protect your records.